Is There Much of a Difference Between Red and White Oak?

-Following on from our post about oak flooring, one of our readers Asked the Home Flooring Pros a very pertinent question; what exactly are the differences between red oak flooring and white oak flooring?
+Following on from our post about oak flooring, one of our readers Asked the Home Flooring Pros a very pertinent question; what exactly are the differences between white oak flooring and red oak flooring?
 Well, both of them are good options for residential flooring, but they do have different properties that might make you opt for one over the other.
-Read on for our complete red oak vs white oak guide…
+Read on for our complete red oak vs white oak guide.

 The fact the two types of oak are distinguished by color is the most obvious difference between the two.
 Even the untrained eye will see that red oak flooring has a pinkish undertone to it, and often a red oak plank will have a variation of colors from light cream to deeper amber.
 Meanwhile white oak has a more brown-yellowish undertone, and the planks have more even, less varied colors.